 The future of the new world motor racing champion, Niki Lauda of Austria, has been uncertain since he clinched the title with fourth place in the Unite States Grand Prix on Sunday (2 October).

-The future of the new world motor racing champion, Niki Lauda of Austria, has been uncertain since he clinched the title with fourth place in the Unite States Grand Prix on Sunday (2 October).
+Background: The future of the new world motor racing champion, Niki Lauda of Austria, has been uncertain since he clinched the title with fourth place in the Unite States Grand Prix on Sunday (2 October).
 Lauda had already announced that he'll be driving for the Brabham team next year, and now there's speculation that he'll leave Ferrari earlier.
 Some reports have suggested that he won't race in next Sunday's (9 October) Canadian Grand Prix because of his dissatisfaction with the Ferrari team.
 Britain's James Hunt was the winner of Sunday's Grand Prix.

 SYNOPSIS: Raced at Watkins Glen in New York, the Grand Prix began in pouring rain.
 Most drivers were forced to use wet weather tyres which hampered them later when the track dried out between showers.
 Hans Stuck of West Germany took the lead in the first turn from James Hunt, who had pole position, and that's where he stayed until the 14th lap when he had to retire because of mechanical trouble.
 Hunt was then shadowed by Mario Andretti of the United States for the rest of the race.